csiro-robotics/Pair-VPR/README.md

-# Pair-VPR
+# Pair-VPR Website Repo
-[Under Review] The official repository for Pair-VPR: Place-Aware Pre-training and Contrastive Pair Classification for Visual Place Recognition with Vision Transformers
+This is the branch that contains the source code for the Pair-VPR website.